colinmxs/CodenameGenerator/README.md

 var generator = new Generator();
 var name = generator.Generate(); //ex: "rambunctious arthropod"
 ```
-By default, the name generator will generate a code name consisting of an adjective followed by a noun with a space in between the two.
+`Generate()` will return a code name consisting of an adjective followed by a noun with a space in between the two.
 The result will be lowercase.

 #### GenerateMany
 ```C#